asilvajunior/devops-case-studies/01_terraform_monolithic/README.md

-# Terraform on Azure Reference Monolithic
+# Terraform on Azure Reference Monolithic Sample

 This repository helps you implement infrastructure as monolithic code using Terraform and Microsoft Azure.